 Not only has this helped me better plan my code but it’s also allowed me to better appreciate other code.
 I can only imagine how many classes and subclasses exist in video games (World of Warcraft for example!).

-Once you get the hang of them, classes really are quite easy to use.
+Once you get the hang of them, classes really are a pleasure to use.
 They’re a series of set and forget templates/blueprints for you to call at any time.
-Oh the possibilities… Yum!
+So many possibilities…

 Keep Calm and Code in Python!